ofiryakobi/debm/README.md

-Creating your very own model
+Creating your own model
 ----
 Finally and most importantly, you probably have your own ideas of how humans make decisions.
-Why not formalizing your thoughts into a quantifiable, reproducible model?
+The following describes how to code your own model in DEBM.

-A model is an instance of a Model object.
+A model is an instance of a `Model` object.
 It means that whatever your model is,
 it inherits some basic features and methods from a parent object called *Model*.
-For example, by default your model will have an attribute named parameters, nsim,
+For example, by default, your model will have an attribute named `parameters`, `nsim`,
-name, and more.
-It will have built-in functions such as OptimizeBF (that we have seen earlier).
+`name`, and more.
+It will have built-in functions such as `OptimizeBF` (that was introduced earlier).
 It is convenient because you don't have to program all of it from scratch.
 Furthermore, all models
-in *debm* share the same functions and attributes.
+in *DEBM* share the same functions, structure, and attributes.

-Let's create a simple one-parameter model that assumes the following:
+As an example, we will create a simple one-parameter model that assumes the following:
 (1) People only care about the **last** set of outcomes they experienced.
-(2) They will choose the best outcome in probability *Gamma* (that's the free parameter, ranging from 0 to 1).
+(2) They will choose the best outcome with probability *Gamma* (that is the free parameter, ranging from 0 to 1).
 We will name this model *GreedyMyopia*

-Let's creaite it line by line:
+Let's create it line by line:
 `from debm import Model`
-Import the prototype *Model* object from the *debm* package.
+Import the prototype *Model* object from the *DEBM* package.

 `class GreedyMyopia(Model):`
-We define objects in python using the class statement.
+We define objects in python using the `class` statement.
 Here we state that GreedyMyopia
 is a type of *Model*.

-There are two functions (i.e., starting with *def*) that are mandatory:
+There are two functions that are mandatory:
 __init__(self) - note the double underscores in each side of init.
 ```
     def __init__(self,*args):